 Nonmarket analysis requires a limited but particular set of information about each issue.
 The issue is specified uni-dimensionally (more on this below).
-The analysis identifies the stakeholders who have preferences that vary among the potential outcomes within this issue dimension.
-The stakeholders are characterized according to four attributes that determine their influence on the issue outcome.
+The analysis identifies the stakeholders who have preferences that vary among the potential outcomes.
+The stakeholders are characterized according to attributes that determine their (potential) influence on the issue outcome.

 In this course, we will use the words issue, stakeholders, and effectiveness as defined below.
 These concepts, however, are often expressed in other ways, depending on the author and context.
-For example, Baron in Business and the Environment (source of earlier assigned readings), refers to our "stakeholders" as "interests."
+For example, Baron in Business and the Environment (the source of earlier assigned readings), refers to our "stakeholders" as "interests."

 Bueno de Mesquita provides a useful definition:

 An issue is any specific policy question for which different individuals, organized groups, or informal, interested parties i.e., stakeholders, have preferences regarding [an] outcome.
 The range of preferred outcomes on an issue must be capable of being represented along a single line or continuum.
 Be sure to define carefully the precise policy question you want to analyze.
 The … ends of [a] policy continuum should specify the most extreme outcomes actually supported by any [particular stakeholder].
 Of course, these extreme outcomes need not refer to a resolution that anybody believes will be achieved, but refer only to the fact that there is at least one stakeholder that currently seems to support such an outcome.